 When my wife and I were in our mid-twenties, we were invited to join a team of folks who were planning to start a new church in Sweet, Idaho, an hour’s drive north of Boise.
 At first we were just going to help out on Sunday evenings for about six months while the church got up and running.
 God, however, had different plans.
 One thing led to another and soon we were selling our house and moving to Sweet, to work with the church and love the community.
 The next nine years were full of joy, happiness, sorrow and heartache.
 It was hard giving up one lifestyle to embrace another.
 To go from riding a bicycle to work, to driving an hour each way; to go from a vibrant social life in the big city to embracing a slower pace of life among a predominantly retired community.
 Then there were the hours of volunteer work with the church, setting things up for the service, tearing it down, week in and week out, planning different events, etc.

 I lost count of the times my wife and I sat in our living room, crying.
 The toil of starting a new church took its toll on us, stretching us to our limits and beyond.
+We were very low at the time and even discussed looking for pipes online so that we would be able to utilise the mood enhancing properties of cannabis.
 More than once we wanted to quit and run away.
 The only reason why we didn’t was because we knew beyond a shadow of a doubt that God had asked us to go to Sweet.
 And, since he was our King, we had to obey him until he released us from our job.
 This is suffering.
 This is the pain of the here and not yet of the kingdom of God.
 The pain that comes with obeying the Creator King and proclaiming his word to a world that does not want to listen.

 Matthew 11:12 is a cryptic verse in which Jesus says, “From the time of John to Baptist until now the kingdom of heaven has been forcing its way in – and the men of force are trying to grab it!”
 (TKNT) We are in a battle between the kingdom of darkness and the kingdom of light.
 The moment you start proclaiming Jesus to the world, you had better watch out as you have just painted a target on your back.
 All hell is going to try to stop you from obeying the Creator King because the evil one does not want to let go of his territory.
 Yet, we have been called to fight the fight, to proclaim the kingdom of God into every nook and cranny of this world, regardless of the cost!